bgill55/nano_nebulizer/README.md

 *   **Dual Themes**: Switch between "Nebula Dark" (Sci-fi) and "Starlight Light" (Clean).

 ### 💾 Gallery & Storage
+*   **Holographic Comparator**: Select any two images in the gallery to open a side-by-side slider view for detailed pixel-peeping and A/B testing.
 *   **Local Gallery**: Persists images and videos using IndexedDB (browser storage) so you don't lose your work on refresh.
 *   **Prompt History**: Auto-saves your recent creative history for quick recall.
 *   **Upscaling**: Simulated 4K upscaling pipeline using Gemini Pro's image-to-image capabilities.